prince-mishraa/Project_InsightSphere/README.md

 4. Push to your branch (`git push origin feature/your-feature-name`).
 5. Open a pull request.

+ ## NOTE: API key exposed for demo only.
+In production, move to a backend function.

 ## 🚧 Roadmap

 Here’s what’s planned for **InsightSphere**: